-Tracking and Monitoring Antimicrobial Use in Food-Producing Animals
+Tracking Antimicrobial Use in Food-Producing Animals

 - The Reagan-Udall Foundation for the FDA is partnering with the FDA's Center for Veterinary Medicine (CVM) to explore the development of a public-private partnership framework for collecting and analyzing real-world data regarding antimicrobial use (AMU) in food-producing animals.